-Students are welcome to stay and play outside the school building, and on school grounds after dismissal, under the parent's supervision.
-Please note that teachers and school staff will not be responsible for the students after they have been dismissed to their parents.
+Students are welcome to stay and play/socialize after dismissal, under the parent's supervision.

 Farm Use

 The farm is an integral part of Nature's Classroom curriculum, and you are welcome to visit.
 Please remember that at most times we have NCIW classes being conducted at the farm and may be in the science lab, greenhouse, or woodshop and not visible to you.